Does the Bible contradict itself?

-I believe every person should examine the Bible to see for themselves if it’s trustworthy.
-Each person should ask the question, does the Bible contradict itself?
-I don’t need to defend it, it can do that itself.
+Each person should examine the Bible to see for themselves if it’s trustworthy.
+Each person should ask the question, “does the Bible contradict itself?”
+We don’t need to defend it, it can do that itself.
 We shouldn’t feel the need to have an answer for every single apparent contradiction in the Bible.

 But let me give you a little more reason to trust in the Bible.

 There are passages that seem like contradictions.
 And I say seem because we cannot prove it… Yet.
 There’s some that we don’t know, archeology hasn’t discovered, or God hasn’t revealed.
 I don’t know why.
 But I also don’t feel the need to answer every question.

 Here’s why I don’t feel the need.
 The list of apparent contradictions in the Bible is shrinking.
 Things that were once considered contradictions are now being revealed as history.